Plato

 .

-The school endured for nine centuries until the reign of the Byzantine Emperor Justinian, who ended it in 529.
+The school endured for nine centuries, until the Byzantine Emperor Justinian brought it to an end in 529 AD.

 Politics

-After the death of Dionysius I, Dion, the tyrant's brother-in-law, offered to educate his successor, Dionysius II.
+After the death of Dionysius I, Dion — the tyrant's brother-in-law — offered to oversee the education of his successor, Dionysius II.

-Plato died in Athens in 347 BC, during a wedding meal.
-He was then deep in the writing of Laws.
+Plato died in Athens in 347 BC, during a wedding feast.
+He was at the time deep in the writing of Laws.

-After his death, he was deified, and considered a son of the god Apollo.
+After his death he was revered as a divine figure, regarded as a son of the god Apollo.

-Plato's works have all been preserved.
-Nevertheless, in the Middle Ages, few of them were translated into Latin, and so only a few were read at that time (in particular the Timaeus).
+All of Plato's works have survived.
+In the Middle Ages, however, few were translated into Latin, and so only a handful were widely read at the time — most notably the Timaeus.

-All are dialogues, with the exception of the Apology and the Letters.
-They are commonly classified into three categories: dialogues of youth, maturity and old age.
+With the exception of the Apology and the Letters, all are dialogues.
+They are conventionally grouped into three categories: early, middle and late dialogues.

 Gorgias